pgdogdev/docs/docs/configuration/pgdog.toml/plugins.md

 # Plugin settings

-!!! warning
-    Plugins are not currently supported anymore.
-We will pick them up again if there is more interest from the community.

-[Plugins](../../features/plugins/index.md) are dynamically loaded at pooler startup.
+[Plugins](../../features/plugins/index.md) are dynamically loaded at PgDog startup.
 These settings control which plugins are loaded.
-In the future, more options will be available to configure plugin behavior.

 Plugins are a TOML list, so for each plugin you want to enable, add a `[[plugins]]` entry to `pgdog.toml`.
 For example: